Develop Smart Home Skills for Multiple Languages

 Enable, Account Link and Test Your Skill in Multiple Languages

-Make sure and test your skill with an account for each language.
+Test your skill with an account for each language that you support.
 You can find your skill by browsing to Skills the Alexa app, and choosing Your Skills in the upper right corner.
-You will need cloud-connected devices that your skill is designed to work with that can be discovered by the Alexa-enabled device.
+To test, you need cloud-connected devices that your skill is designed to work with that can be discovered by the Alexa-enabled device.

-The following table provides a few sample utterances for testing purposes.
 Although Alexa provides the language handling for you, you should test your skill in all languages that it supports.
+Ensure that your skill works with the example phrases relevant to your skill and target language provided at the links in the previous section.

 Provide Testing Instructions, Privacy & Compliance and Availability for Your Skill